Understanding Cash Against Documents (CAD)

 - Establishment of letters of credit

 We provide these services to businesses in a range of fields.
-Small and medium sized business owners often do not have the resources necessary to have an internal department to handle these challenging transactions; Capstone can help.
+Small and medium-sized business owners often do not have the resources necessary to have an internal department to handle these challenging transactions; Capstone can help.

 How Letters of Credit Work

 A letter of credit has specific elements.
 The issuer of the letter of credit, acting for the buyer, agrees to pay the seller a specific amount of money under specific conditions.
-Before these funds are released, however, the seller must present the appropriate documents providing that the quantity of goods have shipped, the quality of the goods have been verified and the goods have shipped on time.
+Before these funds are released, however, the seller must present the appropriate documents providing that the number of goods has shipped, the quality of the goods has been verified and the goods have shipped on time.
 There are time limits for meeting this obligation.
 Once the documents have been verified, assuming they conform to the terms and conditions set out in the letter of credit, and the buyer takes possession of the goods, the funds are released to the beneficiary, the seller.